Must-have macOS security, productivity, and performance utilities | ZDNet

 After trying many different solutions, Parallels Access is my favorite method for accessing my systems remotely.
 With Parallels Access I can connect to my Mac (or PC) from pretty much any device, and work with the applications and files on that system as though I'm sitting at it.

-This has been an absolute lifesaver for those times when I've left an important file on my computer at the home or office.$20 at Parallels
+This has been an absolute lifesaver for those times when I've left an important file on my computer at the home or office.$19 at Parallels

 The Unarchiver